Contact Support

 8 24s, 27s 18s, 17s 16s, 16s

-Be explicit by using --hint and setting OMP_PROC_BIND and OMP_PLACES.
+So by explicitly using --threads-per-core and setting OMP_PROC_BIND and OMP_PLACES.
 In many cases we expect one of the following to work best:

 Let us know if you find other settings to work better for you.